1nadequacy/1nadequacy.github.io/about.md

 My name is Denis Yarats and I am a staff engineer at [Quora](http://www.quora.com), leading a machine learning team.

-I am a vivid fan of deep learning and AI, mainly interested in natural language processing, computer vision and robotics.
+I am an avid fan of deep learning and AI, mainly interested in natural language processing, computer vision and robotics.

 ## Contact